Geonovum/sospilot/docs/smartemission.rst

 * as SOS-data via the SOS Web-Client: http://sensors.geonovum.nl/jsclient
 * as raw SOS-data via SOS or easier via the SOS-REST API

-Below some guidance for each method.
+Below some guidance for each viewing method.

 Heron Viewer
 ------------